 There are several Youtube channels which offer consolidated and graphic explanations of complex concepts including Armando Hasudungan, Osmosis, and Khan Academy Medicine.
-These are usually not very long (often around 15 minutes long), very easy to understand and in the long run, will save you time from having to look up the same concepts in textbooks telling you the same thing but in about 10 long pages.
+These are quick (often under 15 minutes long), very easy to understand and time-saving in the long run - watching a video is much faster than having to look up the same concepts in textbooks that will take 10 pages to tell you the same thing!

 Medicine is a very long and arduous journey so if you ever feel like you need some motivation along the way, student vloggers such as Ali Abdaal, ThatMedic and KharmaMedic upload videos on their lives as medical students and offer further advice on getting through medical school.

 It’s worthwhile considering that medical school will get more content-heavy as you progress through the years.
 This means that your first year can be a good time to experiment with study methods and figure out what works for you, so that you have reliable techniques for the later years of your degree.
 You may find it helpful to spend some time learning about evidence-based study and revision techniques; YouTuber Ali Abdaal has a great video on this.